schungx/Dojo-TypeScript/Manual.md

 	dojo.Promise
 	dojo.Animation

-An example of using "dojo/_base/array" without using TypeScript's "import" syntax is:
+An example of using `dojo/_base/array` without using TypeScript's `import` syntax is:

 	require(["dojo/_base/array"], function(array: Dojo.Array) { ... });

-Widgets defined under dijit, however, use the "dijit" namespace (note the lower-case "d") instead of "Dijit" because some programmers use them as base classes to declare new widgets -- a practice better avoided.
+Widgets defined under dijit, however, use the `dijit` namespace (note the lower-case `d`) instead of `Dijit` because some programmers use them as base classes to declare new widgets -- a practice better avoided.

-TypeScript interface definitions for Dijit (i.e. not regular dijit classes) continue to use the "Dijit" namespace.
+TypeScript interface definitions for Dijit (i.e. not regular dijit classes) continue to use the `Dijit` namespace.